Pointercrate Rules and Guidelines

 Changelog

-This webpage archives the various changes the list team has made to the rules and guidelines of the Demon List.
-At the moment, our only notification system for new changes is in our Discord server, so if you are not a member there, it's a good idea to check this section occasionally for new updates.
+This archives the various changes the list team has made to the rules and guidelines of the Demon List.
+Our main notification system for new changes is in our Discord server, so if you are not a member there, it’s a good idea to check this section occasionally for new updates.

 Changes listed here are ordered from most recent to least recent.
-Current version: v2.2
+Current version: v2.3

 Changes from v2.1 to v2.2 (8/14/2023)